2024 FESTIVAL PROGRAM

 Sunday, Nov.
 3, 4:00 PM

-Before there was online dating, thousands of singles would flock to the Concord Hotel’s famed matchmaker weekends in the Catskill Mountains.
-The director attended one such weekend event the early 1990s, and interviewed unattached people as they mixed and mingled in hopes of meeting their happily-ever-after mate.
+Director: Constance MarksBefore there was on-line dating, thousands of singles would flock to the Concord Hotel’s famed matchmaker weekends in the Catskill Mountains.

 Conversation with moderator Melody Gilbert and the filmmakers.
+Shorts awards ceremony to follow.

 Borscht Belt Film Fest is a project of the Borscht Belt Museum.
 The museum is dedicated to preserving the legacy of the Borscht Belt resort era, and celebrating its history as a refuge from bigotry, the cradle of stand-up comedy and a cultural catalyst that left deep imprints on America.